Make this homemade iced chai latte – Starbucks copycat version – at home!

 I made a whole pitcher of chai tea and just added my milk when I was ready for a latte.
 So to make a pitcher I boiled 8 cups of water on the stove top and added 8 chai tea bags.
 I let them seep for about 30 minutes and then removed them.
 I poured the cool chai tea mix into a pitcher and put in the fridge overnight.
 [Note – you can add more or less chai tea bags to your boiling water depending on how strong you want it flavored.]
 Don’t forget to add your pinch of love.

 The next morning I filled my glass half way with the cold chai tea mix and then topped it off with almond milk and ice.
 I stirred it around and enjoyed my first iced chai latte in my jammies.
 [And crazy bed head.]
 I really liked the drink before but I loved it after my first sip.
 Being able to make my own anytime for a fraction of the cost just rocks.
 Cafe coffee for pennies?
 That my friends, is some good coffee.
+This makes one pitcher of chai tea mix.
+It will keep in the fridge for up to a week.
+When you are ready for a latte - simply add your milk and enjoy!

 Want more coffee recipes?
 Check out –